christopherjenness/NBA-player-movement/README.md

 ![INDfatigue](examples/INDfatige.png)

 Interestingly, while the Spurs have the highest offensive velocity in the league, they show no fatigue over the course of a game.
-This reflects the known culture of the Spurs.
+This reflects the speculated culture of the Spurs.

 ![SASfatigue](examples/SASfatige.png)